mosaiks-capstone/Modeling/README.md

 ## Getting Started

-There are two primary option to getting started, connecting to the MEDS server `taylor.bren.ucsb.edu`, or using personal compute.
+There are two primary options to getting started, connecting to the MEDS server `taylor.bren.ucsb.edu`, or using personal compute.

 ### Taylor
 The notebooks are currently configured to be used on Taylor with file paths that lead to persistent data storage with features, administrative boundaries, crop area weights, and the crop yield data.